Doty Island: History

 The Ho-Chunk chief Glory of the Morning lived in a village on Doty Island in the 18th and 19th centuries.

 It was given the name Doty Island after James Duane Doty (1799–1865), Governor of the Wisconsin Territory (1841–1844), and a two-term member of Congress (1849–1853).
 Following his service in the nation's capital, Doty retired to his "Grand Loggery" home on the island near its southern shore, in present-day Doty Park in Neenah.

+The Menasha plant (1911) of Banta Corporation (1901–2006) was located on Doty Island along Ahnaip Street; its headquarters were located there until 1988.
+The company was founded nearby at the Banta House at 348 Naymut Street, which is on the National Register of Historic Places.